DC 5259Musculoskeletal System38 CFR § 4.71a

 The VA rates Cartilage, semilunar, removal of, symptomatic under Diagnostic Code (DC) 5259, governed by 38 CFR 38 CFR § 4.71a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Cartilage, semilunar, removal of, symptomatic qualify for TDIU (Total Disability Individual Unemployability)?
+Can Cartilage, semilunar, removal of, symptomatic qualify for TDIU?

-What evidence do I need to establish service connection for Cartilage, semilunar, removal of, symptomatic?
+What evidence supports a higher rating for Cartilage, semilunar, removal of, symptomatic?

-What is the C&P exam like for Cartilage, semilunar, removal of, symptomatic?
+What happens at the C&P exam for Cartilage, semilunar, removal of, symptomatic?

 Get a Personalized Rating Analysis